mdn/content/files/en-us/web/javascript/reference/global_objects/object/defineproperty/index.md

 When the property already exists, `Object.defineProperty()` attempts to modify the property according to the values in the descriptor and the object's current configuration.
-If the old descriptor had its `configurable` attribute set to `false` the property is said to be “non-configurable”.
+If the old descriptor had its `configurable` attribute set to `false` the property is said to be "non-configurable".
 It is not possible to change any attribute of a non-configurable accessor property.
 For data properties which are configurable, it is possible to modify the value if the property is writable, and it is possible to change the `writable` attribute from `true` to `false`.
 It is not